 Every business faces risks, whether it’s a client getting injured in your office, an employee accidentally damaging customer property, or a marketing claim that sparks a legal dispute.
-General Liability Insurance, also called commercial General Liability, is designed to handle those “what if” moments that could otherwise lead to expensive lawsuits or settlements.
+General Liability Insurance is designed to handle those moments.
+It's also the coverage most companies are required to carry before signing a lease, executing a contract, or working on-site at a client's facility.

 This coverage forms the foundation of most business insurance programs.
-It helps cover third-party claims — meaning people or organizations outside your company — for injuries, property damage, and certain reputational or advertising-related harms.
-Here’s a closer look at what that means in practice.
+It covers third-party claims (people or organizations outside your company) for injuries, property damage, and certain reputational or advertising-related harms.
+Here's a closer look at what that means in practice.

 What General Liability Insurance Covers